 TEAM worker Marinda has been counseling people through their fear of death since she was 18 years old.
 The death of their plants, that is.

 From her first job out of high school at a retail garden center to her certification as a master gardener, she taught customers, school children and landscaping clients how to tend plants with confidence.
-But these days, training kitchen garden teachers at Kathmandu International Study Centre (KISC), she’s engaging a culture whose cultivation struggles extend far beyond a pair of brown thumbs.
+But these days, training kitchen garden teachers at an international study center in Southeast Asia, she’s engaging a culture whose cultivation struggles extend far beyond a pair of brown thumbs.

-Nepal’s economy is primarily driven by agriculture, but population growth and environmental changes over recent years have left the country with a food deficit.
-Because Nepal is landlocked, it has little choice but to depend on its neighbor India to fill the rest of its needs.
+The economy in Marinda’s host country is primarily driven by agriculture, but population growth and environmental changes over recent years have left the country with a food deficit.
+Because the country is landlocked, it has little choice but to depend on its neighbor India to fill the rest of its needs.

 “Especially in rural places, they’re reliant on people literally portering food in on their backs, and you see that any time you go into a village,” Marinda says.

 Despite this dependency, farming is generally looked down on as a lower status job.
 As opportunities expand, many local parents are urging their children to be engineers or doctors, and agricultural knowledge that has been passed down for generations is being lost.

 In response, the government added agriculture to its sixth- through eighth-grade curriculum.
 But many teachers teach through rote memorization, never giving children a chance to experience — or discover a passion for — farming themselves.

 “The more I read about this place … I knew it was where God wanted me to be,” Marinda says.